 Chris was born and raised in Phoenix, AZ and earned his B.A. in Environmental Studies and Geography from UC Santa Barbara, his MBA from Willamette University in Salem, OR.

 He started his career at Dames & Moore as an environmental planner, conducting environmental impact studies and Phase 1 and 2 property assessments.
 In 1996, he joined the family business as an environmental manager, and today he is the President and CEO of Sunstate Equipment Co., the company started by his father in 1977.
-The 9th largest construction rental company in the United States, Sunstate is now majority owned by the Sumitomo Corporation, based in Tokyo, Japan.
+The 6th largest construction rental company in the United States, Sunstate is now owned by the Sumitomo Corporation, based in Tokyo, Japan.

 In 2015, Chris accepted a position on the Board of the STARS Foundation, an organization dedicated to improving the lives of individuals with developmental and cognitive disabilities.
 Also in 2015, he oversaw the formation of the Sunstate Equipment Foundation, a nonprofit charitable foundation of which he is the President of the Board of Directors.
+He also serves on the Board of Regents for his high school alma mater, Brophy College Preparatory School.

 When not volunteering his time, or working in the family business, he enjoys fishing and spending time with his 4 kids.